Jump to:

 Instructions

-- Once the yeast begins to foam up, in a separate bowl mix the flour with the salt.
+- Once the yeast begins to foam up add the flour, salt and the ⅓ cup olive oil.

-- Add to the yeast & beer mixture and mix until the resulting dough separates from the sides of the mixing bowl and forms a ball.
+- Mix until the resulting dough separates from the sides of the mixing bowl and forms a ball.

-- Arrange the flat rounds onto two quarter size baking sheets (8 per sheet) and brush them with olive oil so that they do not dry out on the surface.
-Cover well and let sit in a warm place for at least 40 minutes.
-Once they dough has risen about 1/3 over the original size and is very soft to the touch you can begin grilling the flatbread.
+- Flatten each ball with a rolling pin or your fingers while rotating and arrange the flat rounds onto two quarter size baking sheets (8 per sheet).
+Brush them with olive oil so that they do not dry out on the surface.
+Cover well and let sit in a warm place for 1-2 hours, perhaps longer.
+Once they dough has risen about ⅓ over the original size and is very soft to the touch you can begin cooking the flatbreads.

-- Grill each side for about 2 minutes.
+- Grill each side for about 2 minutes (the second side less than the first).
 Lightly brush each flatbread with olive oil once done and place in a basket lined with a cotton towel.
 Cover to keep warm.

 You can make beer from bread and even better